sebasmonia/datum/README.md

 A command line tool to query databases via ODBC.
 It has the following goals:

-* Keep dependencies to a minimum (only pyodbc so far)
+* Keep dependencies to a minimum (only docopt and pyodbc so far)
 * Easy to install and use, but configurable
 * Support as many database engines as possible
 * Play nicely with Emacs' SQLi mode